chicoxyzzy/react-for-hipsters-boilerplate/README.md

 # react-for-hipsters-boilerplate
-Fresh boilerplate with brand new hot reloading confing and other hipster stuff
+Fresh boilerplate with brand new hot reloading config and other hipster stuff.
+IE10+

 ## Includes:
 - React 0.14.0-rc1